 Substitute Operator if Operator is a Non-Participating Party

-Except as otherwise provided in Article 4.2.3 (Circumstances Under Which the Operator Must Conduct a Non-Consent Operation), if the Operator is a Non-Participating Party in a Non-Consent Operation, the Participating Parties may approve by Vote the designation of any Participating Party as the substitute Operator.
-The substitute Operator shall serve as the Operator only (a) for the Non-Consent Operation (if the Non-Consent Operation is the drilling of a well, through the release of the drilling rig for that well), (b) of the Lease affected by the Non-Consent Operation, and (c) with the same authority, rights, obligations, and duties as the Operator, subject to the limitations in (a) and (b).
+Except as otherwise provided in Article 4.2.3 (Circumstances Under Which the Operator Must Conduct a Non-Consent Operation), if the Operator is a Non-Participating Party in a Non-Consent Operation and chooses not to conduct such Non-Consent Operation, the Participating Parties may approve by Vote the designation of any Participating Party as the substitute Operator.
+If approved by Vote, the substitute Operator shall serve as the Operator only (a) for the Non-Consent Operation (if the Non-Consent Operation is the drilling of a well, through the release of the drilling rig for that well), (b) of the Lease affected by the Non-Consent Operation, and (c) with the same authority, rights, obligations, and duties as the Operator, subject to the limitations in (a) and (b).
 If a Non-Operating Party is the only Participating Party in a Non-Consent Operation, then the Non-Operating Party shall be designated as the substitute Operator for that Non-Consent Operation, with no Vote required, unless the Non-Operating Party elects not to accept the designation.
 A Non-Operating Party, who is a Participating Party, shall not be designated as a substitute Operator against its will.
-If a substitute Operator is not designated under the foregoing procedures, the Operator shall, upon the unanimous agreement of the Participating Parties, conduct the Non-Consent Operation on behalf of the Participating Parties and at the Participating Parties’ sole Cost and risk under Article 16 (Non-Consent Operations).
-If the Participating Parties do not approve by Vote a substitute Operator to conduct the Non-Consent Operation or do not unanimously agree that the Operator shall conduct the Non-Consent Operation on behalf of the Participating Parties, then the proposal of the Non-Consent Operation shall be deemed withdrawn, with the effect as if the proposal for the Non-Consent Operation had never been proposed and approved.
+If within thirty (30) days from the last applicable election date associated with the Non-Consent Operation a substitute Operator is not designated under the foregoing procedures, then the proposal of the Non-Consent Operation shall be deemed withdrawn, with the effect as if the proposal for the Non-Consent Operation had never been proposed and approved.

 Substitute Operator if Operator Fails to Commence Drilling Operations

-If the Operator fails to timely commence an Exploratory Well in accordance with Article 10.1.3 (Timely Operations), an Appraisal Well in accordance with Article 11.1.3 (Timely Operations) or a Development Well in accordance with Article 13.1.3 (Timely Operations), the non-operating Participating Parties may select a substitute Operator in the same manner as the selection of a successor Operator under Article 4.5 (Selection of Successor Operator), and the substitute Operator shall serve as the Operator only (a) for the drilling of that well through the release of the drilling rig for that well, (b) of the Lease on which the well is drilled, and (c) with the same authority, rights, obligations, and duties as the Operator, subject to the limitations in (a) and (b).
+If the Operator fails to timely commence an Exploratory Well in accordance with Article 10.1.4 (Timely Operations), an Appraisal Well in accordance with Article 11.1.4 (Timely Operations) or a Development Well in accordance with Article 13.1.3 (Timely Operations), the non-operating Participating Parties may select a substitute Operator in the same manner as the selection of a successor Operator under Article 4.5 (Selection of Successor Operator), and the substitute Operator shall serve, subject to Articles 4.2.5 (Appointment of a Substitute Operator) and 4.2.6 (Redesignation of Operator), as the Operator only (a) for the drilling of that well through the release of the drilling rig for that well, (b) of the Lease on which the well is drilled, and (c) with the same authority, rights, obligations, and duties as the Operator, subject to the limitations in (a) and (b).

 Circumstances Under Which the Operator Must Conduct a Non-Consent Operation